Miles Quaritch: Characterization

 Despite the character's death at the end of Avatar, Cameron confirmed in 2010 that Lang would return in the film's sequels, stating, "I'm not going to say exactly how we're bringing him back, but it's a science fiction story, after all.
 His character will evolve into really unexpected places across the arc of our new three-film saga".
 In October 2019, Lang revealed that his character was always meant to return in the sequels, stating:

 Jim indicated to me years ago, before filming on Avatar was completed, that Quaritch had a future.
 I might have taken that with a grain of salt at the time because we'd had a few beers.
 Shortly after Avatar opened, Jim mentioned again that the Colonel was coming back, and by then I knew Jim well enough to know that he means what he says and he says what he means.

 Cameron later confirmed that Quaritch would act as the main antagonist across all four sequels.
 Lang later confirmed that Quaritch would return as a Recombinant, a Na'vi Avatar embedded with the memories of a soldier, which meant that, like the other actors portraying Na'vi characters, Lang's performance in the sequels involved motion capture, which included the new underwater performance capture Cameron developed for the films, which Lang initially found "challenging".
-Described as "avatars embedded with the memories of human[s]", Quaritch's Recombinant would seek revenge for his human self's death, while seeking to retrieve his son, Miles Quaritch "Spider" Socorro, who was rescued and adopted by Jake and Neytiri after being abandoned on Pandora after his father's initial death.
+Described as "avatars embedded with the memories of human[s]", Quaritch's Recombinant would seek revenge for his human self's death, while seeking to retrieve his son, Miles Quaritch "Spider" Socorro, who was rescued and adopted by Jake and Neytiri after being stranded on Pandora after his father's initial death.